 Phone Number: 801-621-7880

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely ERC would sue you for a debt you may not owe or they cannot validate.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
+It is also unlikely Bonneville would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Consumers have reported this agency harassing them from the following numbers:

 “Thanks to the staff at Lemberg Law, I have peace of mind again.
 They worked quickly to find the harassing calls were super considerate when I talked with them.
 I love the hard work”